 This page brings together a number of sources of information concerned with the distinctive Cobles, many of which were designed to be launched off the gently sloping but often stormy beaches of the East and North East Coasts.
 We hope that the page will be of interest to those looking for more information about the boats themselves, and also to model makers.
 We welcome more information at TradBoat which we will be happy to add to this page - please email us at info@tradboat.co.uk

-This page normally has a frame to the left.
+This page normally has frames to left and rightt.
 If you are seeing it without, please click here

 Launch and Recovery

-For both launch and recovery the, the boats are swung around to go head to sea, the upswept bow rising to meet the on coming surf.
-The boats are all kept ashore on lorry wheeled launching trolleys or cradles.
+The boats are all kept ashore on lorry-wheeled launching trolleys or cradles.
 Originally horses had been used for launch and recovery, both for the cobles and the Filey Life Boat, but by the fifties were tractor hauled, leaving distinctive skid trails on the smooth sandy beach.
 The same system operates today.

 Unloading